zhaoweicai/mscnn/README.md

 If you use our code/model/data, please cite our paper:

     @inproceedings{cai16mscnn,
-      author = author = {Zhaowei Cai and Quanfu Fan and Rogerio Feris and Nuno Vasconcelos}, Title = {A Unified Multi-scale Deep Convolutional Neural Network for Fast Object Detection}, booktitle = {ECCV},
+      author = {Zhaowei Cai and Quanfu Fan and Rogerio Feris and Nuno Vasconcelos}, Title = {A Unified Multi-scale Deep Convolutional Neural Network for Fast Object Detection}, booktitle = {ECCV},
       Year  = {2016}